jasonyingling/easy-footnotes/readme.txt

 2. Several footnotes (feetnote?) at the bottom of the post.

 == Changelog ==

+= 1.0.11 =
+* Fixed bug to prevent tooltips from opening off the screen

+= 1.0.10 =
+* Added in extra sanitization for user inputs within admin

 = 1.0.9 =
 * Fixed issue causing notice of undefined index on admin screen.
 Adjustment to how footnote's handle html special chars.